vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 3. Set the Phishing email threshold to at least on '2 - Aggressive'.

-4. In 'Enable Users to Protect', you can include up to 350 key roles.
-For bulk user additions, create a CSV file in the following format:
+4. Check 'Enable Users to Protect' (User impersonation protection), you can include up to 350 key roles.

+- For bulk user additions, create a CSV file in the following format:
 ```
 Policy,Users
 Office365 AntiPhish Default,Firstname Lastname;user1@domain.com